Khmer

 New bike

-In 2022, ten bicycles were provided for children who live a long way from school.
+Bicycles are provided for children who live a long way from school.
 This child was loving her new pink bike!

 wheelchair